 Dune Profile Monitoring

 A sand spit is a very mobile landform, but we are concerned that the gradual silting up of the harbour is helping to cause a high amount of erosion as the main channel is forced against the inside of the spit.
 This could have serious implications for the gull and shorebird colony at the distal end of the Spit.
 We have therefore joined with Bay of Plenty Regional Council to monitor this erosion at the narrowest point so that we can take remedial action should a breakthrough appear to be imminent.
-We assist BOPRC in carrying out dune profile monitoring twice a year to keep track of any erosion.
+We assist BOPRC in carrying out dune profile monitoring four times a year to keep track of any erosion.

 In early 2018 we also trialled the use of UAV (drone) technology in mapping each of our four BMP’s.
 We contracted Interpine to collected ariel orthomosaic data, as well as aerial footage.
 The data was then used to form a 3D map of each area, which can then be used to calculate aspects such as the height of the dunes, and the total sand volume.
 This is amazing technology, and relatively new, so it will be exciting to see what the future of dune profiling looks like.